Smart Energy System Control Laboratory (SESCL)

 friedrich wiegel does-not-exist.kit edu

 The energy transition cannot be planned on computers alone, nor can all new ideas be tested on the public grid straight away.
 Experimental facilities are needed to investigate innovations in practice.
-SESCL was set up with funding from the Baden-Württemberg Ministry of Science, Research and the Arts(MWK).
+SESCL was established with funding from the Baden-Württemberg Ministry of Science, Research and the Arts(MWK).
 Representatives of the most important machines and devices in electricity grids and heat supply systems are installed in SESCL.
 Because electricity will be of great importance in the heating market and for mobility in the future, heat pumps and charging stations, for example, have been purchased and implemented.

 Research topics and objectives